 Blood and urine test results may help in making the diagnosis but are usually not conclusive.
 For confirmation, a sample of tissue from an affected organ is usually removed and examined under a microscope (biopsy) for signs of vasculitis.
 An anesthetic is used to numb the area (local anesthetic), and biopsy can often be done on an outpatient basis.

-Occasionally, an imaging test of the blood vessels (such as arteriography Arteriography In angiography, x-rays are used to produce detailed images of blood vessels.
-It is sometimes called conventional angiography to distinguish it from computed tomography (CT) angiography and magnetic... read more or computed tomography Computed Tomography (CT) In computed tomography (CT), which used to be called computed axial tomography (CAT), an x-ray source and x-ray detector rotate around a person.
-In modern scanners, the x-ray detector usually... read more [CT] or magnetic resonance angiography Magnetic resonance angiography (MRA) In magnetic resonance imaging (MRI), a strong magnetic field and very high frequency radio waves are used to produce highly detailed images.
-MRI does not use x-rays and is usually very safe... read more ) can be done instead of a blood vessel biopsy.
+Occasionally, an imaging test of the blood vessels (such as arteriography Arteriography Angiography is a type of medical imaging that uses x-rays and a contrast agent to produce images of blood vessels.
+In angiography, x-rays are used to produce detailed images of blood vessels... read more or computed tomography Computed Tomography (CT) Computed tomography (CT) is a type of medical imaging that combines a series of x-rays to create cross-sectional, detailed images of internal structures.
+In computed tomography (CT), which used... read more [CT] or magnetic resonance angiography Magnetic resonance angiography (MRA) Magnetic resonance imaging (MRI) is a type of medical imaging that uses a strong magnetic field and very high frequency radio waves to produce highly detailed images.
+During an MRI, a computer... read more ) can be done instead of a blood vessel biopsy.
 Other imaging tests may be needed.
 For example, if the lungs seem to be affected, a chest x-ray is done, and doctors may also do a CT scan.

 Some tests may be done to rule out other disorders that can cause similar symptoms.